arturopuente/excelizer/README.md

     end

-So, now we have a downloader, how do we actually use it?
+Now that we have a downloader, how do we actually use it?
 If you want to learn how to use it along ActiveAdmin, skip to the next section, if you just want to use the raw data, you can do this:

     raw_data = UserDownloader.new.build_xls

-Also, you can pass a collection as a parameter for scoped results:
+You can optionally pass a collection as a parameter for scoped results:

     raw_data = UserDownloader.new.build_xls(User.where(name: 'James'))

 ## ActiveAdmin

-You need two things, an action item and a collection_action.
+The recommended way to use this gem along ActiveAdmin is using an `action_item` and a `collection_action`.
 Future releases won't need this ;)

     ActiveAdmin.register User do